EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 When we store fMRI data in a matrix we lose important relationships between the data points.
-For example a computer may not know that a particular voxel representing a part of the brain at one moment is that same part of the brain a few seconds later.
+For example a computer does not know that a particular voxel representing a part of the brain at one moment is that same part of the brain a few seconds later.

-Fortunately we can store our data in a tensor which is like matrix but with more than 2 dimensions.
+In our work, we study how to store our data in a tensor which is like matrix but with more than 2 dimensions.
 Our tensor of fMRIs have a total of 5 dimensions, shown in the figure below.
 The green slices consist of voxels of the brain in 3 spatial dimensions: x,y,z (yellow).
 For each trial multiple images are taken over several seconds (blue), and there are multiple trials (red).

 <img width="600" alt="fmri_tensors" src="https://user-images.githubusercontent.com/50922545/125823220-5141e5bd-206c-4cd2-8dc7-5f082c475702.png">